Infectious diseases in pregnancy screening: programme overview

 Key performance indicators (KPIs) for the NHS screening programmes measure how the screening programmes are performing.
 The IDPS programme currently collect 2 KPIs.

-The IDPS programme works collaboratively within PHE to support collection of surveillance data as part of the national antenatal infection screening and monitoring (NAISM).
+The IDPS programme works collaboratively within PHE to support the national antenatal infection screening and monitoring (NAISM) team by sharing programme data.

 The IDPS programme commissions the Medical Research Council (MRC) Centre of Epidemiology for Child Health at University College London Hospitals (UCLH) Institute of Child Health to collect data on screening programme outcomes.
 Current projects include: